joseflindkvist/DD2482-tutorial/Localstack/finish/finish.md

 We configured an S3 event to trigger the Lambda function whenever a file is uploaded to the S3 bucket.
 We then verified the function execution by checking the logs to ensure the Lambda function was triggered successfully.

-*Step 5: Modify the Lambda function to interact with DynamoDB*

-In this step, we modified the Lambda function to interact with DynamoDB.
-Now, every time a file is uploaded to the S3 bucket, the Lambda function inserts a new item into the DynamoDB table, simulating how Lambda can be used to interact with other AWS services in a serverless architecture.

 Thank you for participating!